Svitavy: Culture

 The Czech Esperanto Association is based in the town.
 It is a follower of several clubs from the first half of the 20th century, re-established in 1969.
-It co-organizes regional Esperanto meetings, organizes Children's Days, and manages the Esperanto Museum in Svitavy.
+It co-organises regional Esperanto meetings, organises Children's Days, and manages the Esperanto Museum in Svitavy.

 Since 2011, Svitavy hosts the annual music festival Rosnička.

-The Town Museum and Gallery was founded in 1894 and it is based in its current premises since 1947.
+The Town Museum and Art Gallery was founded in 1894 and it is based in its current premises since 1947.
 It includes permanent exhibition "From the History of Washing Technology" and an exhibition about the life of local native Oskar Schindler.

 The multifunctional cultural centre Fabrika was created by reconstruction of a former textile factory from 1926.
 It is a social centre with a theatre hall and a library.

 Sport

 Svitavy is known for the basketball club Tuři Svitavy.
 Until the relegation in 2024, it played in the National Basketball League (top Czech league).

 The stadium Svitavský stadion hosts football and athletics.
 The town is home to the football club TJ Svitavy, which plays in lower amateur tiers.

 Motorcycle speedway is held in the western outskirts of the town at the Areál Chihelna Svitavy.
 The stadium held a final round of the Czechoslovak Individual Speedway Championship from 1967 to 1973 and continues to hold qualifying races for the event.